Firkraag/ocr/README.md

 - Django~=3.1.5

-- editdistance~=0.5.3: evaluate the [edit distance](https://en.wikipedia.org/wiki/Edit_distance) between the actual string and the string we get from image.
+- editdistance~=0.5.3: evaluate the [edit distance](https://en.wikipedia.org/wiki/Edit_distance) between the actual string and the string we get from the image.

 - opencv-python: preprocess the image, perform a threshold to segment the foreground from the background,